Welcome to today's edition of the Rush 24-7 podcast.

 And yet, every damn time it's been on the ballot, it loses in landslide numbers.

-So I, El Rushball, my finger to the grindstone, my ear to the pulse, and my nose, whatever smells best, am trying to figure this out.
+So I, El Rushball, my finger to the grindstone, my ear to the pulse, and my nose whatever smells best, am trying to figure this out.

-How can we have polling data touted by all of the media, which shows overwhelming national support, no matter except in the black community, wherever you go for gay marriage, and yet every time it's come up on the ballot, It loses.
+How can we have polling data touted by all of the media, which shows overwhelming national support, no matter except in the black community, wherever you go for gay marriage, and yet every time it's come up on the ballot, loses.

-It hasn't even come close to winning.
+It hasn't even come close to winning when it's put to a vote.

-But yet we're told that it's just like Obama's likability numbers, the people that give him a job approval, unless they support health care.
+But yet we're told that it's just like Obama's likability numbers, the people that give him a job approval, unless they support healthcare, 30%, 35% still support Obamacare.

 Nothing gels here.